 Estimates of sudden cardiac death in American athletes have a wide range of reported rates.
 Out of the seven studies reviewed for background information in Dr. Harmon, et al.’s study of SCD the rates in athletes, reported rates ranged from 1 in 23,000 athletes to 1 in 300,000 athletes.
 The studies reviewed relied on a variety of methods for collecting their data from media reports, retrospective surveys, voluntary registries, and insurance claims as ways of identifying an appropriate number of athlete SCD instances a year to be used as a numerator.
 The number of athlete participants per year must also be determined to calculate an appropriate rate of SCD in athletes.
 Dr. Harmon, et al. determined previous methods of calculating the denominator to be imprecise at best.

 A study of student-athletes participating in the Minnesota State High School League (MSHSL) was conducted with the records from 19 academic-years.
 The study found a total of four sudden cardiac deaths that occurred at a practice or game.
-Of the SCDs, all occurred in male student-athletes, two occurred during cross country, one during basketball, and one during wrestling.
+Of the SCDs, all occurred in male student-athletes.
+Two occurred during cross country, one during basketball, and one during wrestling.
 Based on these deaths and the total number of participating athletes, it was calculated that there were 0.24 deaths per 100,000 athlete-years.
 This rate is much lower than rates reported by the NCAA study, which found an incidence of 3.45 per 100,000 athlete-years in Division I, 2.38 per 100,000 in Division II, and 1.05 in Division III.
-The athletes covered by this study were younger, and they were also required to undergo a standardized sports pre-participation history and physical evaluation (PPE).
-Both of these factors may have contributed to the lower incidence rate.
+The athletes covered by the MSHSL study were younger, and they were also required to undergo a standardized sports pre-participation history and physical evaluation.
+Both of these factors may have contributed to the lower incidence rate of SCD.

 Although not directly related to school sports, deaths that occur during the physically rigorous basic military training also shed light on instances of sudden cardiac death in young adults.
 These deaths even occur after a pre-enlistment health screening, which consists of a personal medical history questionnaire and a physical examination with a clinical evaluation.
 A range of cardiovascular diagnoses can cause an individual to be rejected from enlistment, but this type of disqualification is rare and only occurs in 0.15% of enlisted applicants.
 Eckart, et al. studied military autopsy records in order to identify non-traumatic recruit deaths.
 Deaths were included in the study if they were idiopathic or due to cardiac, exertional heat illness, vascular, asthma, or they were exercise-related in some other way.
-The results showed a non-traumatic sudden death rate of 13 per 100,000 recruit-years.
-Of these non-traumatic sudden deaths, roughly half were caused by an identified cardiac abnormality.
-Despite pre-evaluations to reject those recruits with potential health and cardio problems, the military’s records still reflect the prevalence of sudden cardiac death in young adults who die from physical exertion.
+The results demonstrated a non-traumatic sudden death rate of 13 per 100,000 recruit-years.
+Of these non-traumatic sudden deaths, roughly half were caused by an identified cardiac abnormality that was not identified at the pre-enlistment health screening.

 Table 1: A comparison of athlete and recruit deaths across the MSHSL, the NCAA, and the military.